prestonharberts/fedora-40-configuration/docs/pop-shell.md

 - Tile windows: On
 - Active hint color: (right click to change) #80b9ff
-- Gaps: 3 (this depends on the window scale for your display; adjust as needed so it does not make the floating taskbar defloat)

 Open the Top Bar Organizer extension settings, and move pop-shell to be at the beginning of Left Top Bar Box.